sothach/chameleon/docs/solution.md

 address (used as a natural key) and role.
 This service therefore is only concerned with authorization, using the assigned role for the JWT to determine what actions can be performed by a user.
 All production traffic must be over https to prevent tokens being intercepted and used malignantly.

+A command-line utility is provided, `security.TokenTool`, to generate a limited-time JWT for testing purposes, using the application secret set in the deployed service (e.g., APP_SECRET, available from the Heroku dashboard)

 ## Metrics
 Metrics for monitoring the service are available from the endpoint (e.g.):